What is Chiropractic Care?

 Will Medicare Supplemental Insurance Cover Chiropractic Treatment?

-Medicare supplemental insurance, also known as medigap, covers chiropractic treatment, but remember these policies are supplemental to Original Medicare and only pick up the gaps that Medicare does not cover.
+Medicare supplemental insurance, also known as Medigap, covers chiropractic treatment, but remember these policies are supplemental to Original Medicare and only pick up the gaps that Medicare does not cover.

-Medicare Supplement policies are designed to help you with out-of-pocket costs than traditional Medicare does not cover.
+Medicare Supplement policies are designed to help you with out-of-pocket costs that traditional Medicare does not cover.
 Supplement coverage is regulated by the federal government and comes in various levels of coverage.
 These plans from the most basic Plan A to the more comprehensive plans such as Plans F & G.

 Under Medicare, you must pay your part B deductible, but there are other out-of-pocket costs.
 You will pay 20% coinsurance for all chiropractic appointments.